-| Actual "permit" from Fiona's very first canoe trip. |
+Actual "permit" from Fiona's very first canoe trip. |

 Looking back now, I was very lucky to have parents who hauled me out of the city each summer to experience a more natural world.
 Especially seeing my friends took to referring to our part of the city as the DLS (Dirty Lakeshore).

 Most of these memories have blurred over the years.
 All but for one, that is.
 Perhaps I was just the right age for remembering.
 Or maybe it was because it was the scariest night of my life.
-Either way, the experience left it's mark in my memory.
+Either way, the experience left its mark in my memory.
 Whenever I go there in my mind, I am that little seven year old girl again.
 And the whole day and night come flooding back to me.

 "There's a man in the tree!"

 It was the last two days of a week long canoe trip.
 My mother, my father... and me.
 We were just coming off of the Manitou to North Tea Lake Portage in Algonquin Park.
 Our last night night was a scheduled stop on North Tea before carrying on, the next day, to the take out a few short portages away.
 Being a long weekend in the summer, campsites were scarce.
-My parents left me on the beach of a campsite, just around the corner from the last portage, while they paddled a short distance to see if any other sites were available closer to the next portage on our route.
+My parents left me on the beach of a site, just around the corner from the last portage, while they paddled a short distance to see if any other sites were available closer to the next portage on our route.
 I was given strict instructions to stay on the beach.
 No swimming allowed and warned they would see me from their canoe if I misbehaved.
-They were going to be twenty minutes, maybe thirty - tops.
+They were going to be twenty minutes - maybe thirty - tops.

-| My mother and father have paddled together since my mom was a teenager. |
+My mother and father have paddled together since they were in their teens. |

-| Poppa Badger - or is it Indiana Jones? |
+Poppa Badger - or is it Indiana Jones? |

 "We ain't seen no bears!"

 Little more was said in front of my little ears but I remember the tension.
-And I also remember the night time routine being a bit different that particular evening.
+I also remember the night time routine being a bit different that particular evening.
 One of the biggest changes was the sudden appearance of a can of Naptha fuel by our tent entrance with a stick and the request for an old t-shirt from my father.
 He wanted to be able to have fire in a hurry and used the old t-shirt to wrap around the end of the stick to be used as a torch.
 I thought it was scary... but exciting.
 The other big change was the decision that I was to sleep BETWEEN my parents in the tent that night.
 And that hadn't happened since I could even remember!
-They also tethered me to my mother as an added precaution.
+They also tethered me to my mother with some rope as an added precaution.
 To be honest, I have to admire my parents in this situation.
 They didn't want me to be frightened but they were honest enough with me that I was able to respect the seriousness of the situation.
 We had a bear in the area.
 And he didn't look like he was very afraid of humans.

-| My young parents along an unspecified portage in Algonquin. |
+My young parents along an unspecified portage in Algonquin. |

 It was not an expected move by this bear.
 There had only been reports of the bear being sighted close to campsites.
 Not tents.
 This was extremely bold behaviour for this bear.
 Any bear.
 And it did not bode well for it's future.
 Or perhaps even ours!
-I cannot help but think today, that my parent's instincts and animal safety knowledge helped us get out of the situation without it needlessly escalating.
+I cannot help but think today that perhaps my parent's instincts and animal safety knowledge helped us get out of the situation without it needlessly escalating.
 We only had clean clothes on and/or stored in the tent (no shirts with food spills or pants that had smelly fish hands wiped on them) that night.
 Therefore no scents to attract or tempt an animal.
 Our food was hung up high and our camp and fire pit was clean.
 And while we usually took these precautions anyway, we did make sure to go the extra mile in our efforts in this situation due to the unusual encounter with the bear previously that day.
 Perhaps if we were messy campers or unknowingly had toothpaste or even a chocolate bar stashed in our tent with us, things could have ended differently.
 But then again, none of precautionary measures we took would have mattered if the bear had suddenly decided our family was worth the effort to eat.

 Too Dark To See